cruxstack/terraform-docker-artifact-packager/README.md

 |-------------------------|------------------------------------------------|
 | `artifact_package_path` | The local path where the artifact is copied to |

-Yes, it's a good practice to include information about the development container in your repository, especially if you expect other developers to contribute to the project or if you want to provide a consistent development environment for anyone who clones the repository.
-You can add a section to your README file about the devcontainer setup.
-Here's an example of how you can add this information:

 ## Development Environment

 This repository includes a configuration for a development container using the